Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 The course is an ADL stand alone certificate, and does not form part of the RHS syllabus.
-However, if you are thinking about undertaking RHS levels 2 and 3 courses and feel you don’t have enough horticultural knowledge/experience, then Horticulture – Learn The Basics online, will help you develop the confidence to progress to an RHS qualification.
+However, if you are thinking about undertaking RHS Theory Levels 2 and 3 courses and feel you don’t have enough horticultural knowledge/experience, then Horticulture – Learn The Basics online, will help you develop the confidence to progress to an RHS qualification.

 This certificate is awarded by ADL, and endorsed by TQUK (Training Qualifications, UK), an OFQUAL awarding body.